luiscruz/course_sustainableSE/2023/p1_measuring_software/g9_Python_Packages.md

 <img src="2023/img/p1_measuring_software/g9_Python_Packages/vaex.png" width="100px" style="margin: 10px">
 <img src="2023/img/p1_measuring_software/g9_Python_Packages/dask.png" width="100px" style="margin: 10px">

-We have considered a few Python libraries for data analysis.
+We have considered a few Python libraries for data analysis [2].
 In the end we chose to evaluate only four: `pandas`, `polars`, `vaex`, and `dask`.
 These libraries are very often used and have some overlapping features, making a comparison more fair and relevant.
 We will focus on the following features in our comparison:
 * Group by
 * Merge (join)
 * Read and write